-BLS states that the median pay for a health information technician is roughly $42,630 per year or $20.50 per hour.
-In terms of job outlook, the rate for health information technicians through 2029 is 8 percent, which is much higher than average.
+BLS states that the median pay for a health information technician is roughly $46,660 per year or $22.43 per hour.
+In terms of job outlook, the rate for health information technicians through 2031 is 7 percent, which is about as fast as average.

 Radiation therapists provide radiation treatment to patients who have cancer or certain other diseases.
 These therapists perform tasks such as explaining radiation treatment to patients and addressing any concerns they have, taking steps to protect patients during treatment, and monitoring patients for adverse reactions to radiation treatment.
 These therapists are also responsible for calibrating and properly using radiation equipment and keeping records of patients’ treatments.

 How much does a radiation therapist with an associate degree usually make?
-This can vary, but the median pay is around $58,560 per year or $41.14 per hour, according to BLS.
-The job outlook between 2019 and 2029 for radiation therapists is 7 percent, which is faster than average.
+This can vary, but the median pay is around $82,790 per year or $39.80 per hour, according to BLS.
+The job outlook between 2021 and 2031 for radiation therapists is 6 percent, which is about as fast as average.

 Avionics technicians handle tasks related to avionics equipment, such as navigational components and radar for aircraft.
 Some of these technicians focus on installing, testing, and repairing space vehicles.

-The median pay for avionics technicians is around $64,140 per year or $30.84 per hour, according to BLS.
+The median pay for avionics technicians is around $65,550 per year or $31.52 per hour, according to BLS.
 What can those with an associate degree expect as far as the job outlook for avionics technicians?
-The job outlook for this kind of job is 5 percent, which is higher than average.
+The job outlook for this kind of job is 6 percent, which is about as fast as average.

 If you’re ready to explore your associate degree options, please contact Post University.
 We offer a wide range of these degree programs to put you on the path toward a rewarding career.